H-1B Regulatory Requirements and Updates

 NOTE: As political administrations change, the review process of H-1B (and other immigration) petitions can shift from relaxed to restrictive, and vice-versa.
 According to a USCIS report, more than half of the H-1B petitions filed in the first three months of 2019 received a Request for Evidence (RFE).
 Employers need to be prepared to respond if an RFE is issued.
 Because RFEs come with a deadline to respond, it is important that thought is given to the specialty occupation eligibility requirements listed above when the H-1B petition is prepared.
 Even with employers who are willing to go through the challenging process of filing for the H-1B, there are many things to consider getting to the ultimate endpoint: an H-1B approval.

 How to Make a Good Case for an H-1B Classification

-For existing jobs, try to find out if each employee who held the position before you has similar degrees, or if the employer has always required someone with a specific degree to fill the position.
+TIP: For existing jobs, try to find out if each employee who held the position before you have had similar degrees, or if the employer has always required someone with a specific degree to fill the position.
 Every employer is different in terms of structure and familiarity with the immigration process.
-Check early to ensure you are prepared!
+Check early, so you can prepare!

 Having a job that is a specialty occupation, as well as the qualifications to perform that job, are only some of the elements of a successful H-1B petition.
 You must also:

 - closely follow USCIS’ H-1B deadlines, including the electronic registration and the ensuing filing period if selected

 - ensure your employer files and receives a timely certified application from the Department of Labor

 - ensure your employer has the correct information to file a complete and accurate H-1B petition.